 Jurassic Pouch Part I: The Invaders

 The rocket shuttle lifted into the air.
-Strapped to the couch, Jo could only see the darkness of the midnight sky, and a ghostly half reflection of a face, Jo’s own.
+Strapped into a passenger seat facing upwards, Jo could only see the darkness of the midnight sky, and the ghostly half reflection of Jo’s own face.
 That face showed a bad case of nerves.
 Jo smiled at the preposterous image, and Jo’s image smiled back.
 In it together.

 The heads-up display showed the shuttle’s aft camera view, focused downward toward the flamy end of the shuttle’s rocket booster.
 A plume of incandescent exhaust streamed away to the camera view’s vanishing point.